 The show's resident skeptic, Glen Hunt, agreed he said, "you don't feel any bad vibes the moment you walk through the threshold of the place and it feel really really homely."

 As darkness fell outside, the team started their investigation in the hall's eerie basement.
-Yvette was joined the show's demonologist Fred Batt, as well as Karl Beattie and camera man Gregg Smith.
+Yvette was joined by the show's demonologist Fred Batt, as well as Karl Beattie and camera man Gregg Smith.
 They also had a familiar face from the past with them, Rick Fielding, who was a part of the original Most Haunted team when it first aired on Living TV in 2002.
 Upon entering the dark underground caverns, Rick said, "it's definitely very eerie, there's definitely a presence in here."

-As soon as the team started walking through the cellar, a piece of metal was thrown from an unknown source, hit the stone floor with some force.
+As soon as the team started walking through the cellar, a piece of metal was thrown from an unknown source, it hit the stone floor with some force.
 A concerned Karl said, "when something gets thrown, and certainly something metallic, you've gotta start worrying because you've got to start thinking to yourself if that hits us in the head that's gonna hurt."

 The team soon started hearing tapping, that seemed to respond to their questions, tapping out one for 'no' and two for 'yes'.
 Then a few minutes later, a piece of metal was thrown, it was revealed to be a short length of copper pipe, which landed at the feet of Rick and Karl.

 As a result of this Fred vanished.
-Gregg said that after the pipe was thrown for a second time he stormed off.
+Gregg said that after the pipe was thrown for a second time Fred had stormed off.
 This lead to the team halting the investigation as they couldn't continue without being able to vouch for everyone's whereabouts.
 After a search off camera they found Fred, who had apparently left after feeling overcome by an instant sickness and had to leave.
 He rejoined the team and they continued with their investigation.

 Straight away they heard something else metallic hit the floor.
-After a search they couldn't determine what it was, then seconds later it happened again and this time they team discovered that it was an old penny which had fallen to the ground.
+After a search they couldn't determine what it was, then seconds later it happened again and this time the team discovered that it was an old penny which had fallen to the ground.
 Over the next few minutes the same thing happened several more times.

 As they were about to leave they heard another odd sound, like a dull thud or a foot stomping on the hard floor and as they finally climbed the stairs out of the cellar, what sounded like a handful of coins was thrown.
 They ended up with 7p after their time in the cellar.